nixn/pdns-etcd3/README.md

 Responses are authoritative for each zone found in the data.
 Only the DNS class `IN` is supported, but that's because of the limitation of PowerDNS.

-DNS queries are handled case-insensitively as per [RFC 1035 section 2.3.3](https://www.rfc-editor.org/rfc/rfc1035#section-2.3.3): domain names are normalized to lowercase for lookups in ETCD, while preserving the original case in responses.

 There is no stable release yet, even no beta.
 The latest release is [v0.2.0+0.1.1][], the second development release, considered alpha quality.
 Any testing is appreciated.